Julie Billiart: Early life

 Julie Billiart was born on 12 July 1751, in Cuvilly, a village in Picardy, in northern France, to farmer and shop owner Jean-François Billiart and Marie-Louise-Antoinette Debraine, who were "strong Christian parents".
 Billiart's childhood was "remarkable;" she knew the catechism by heart by the age of seven, when she began teaching it to her friends.
 She received a rudimentary education at the village school run by her uncle and received her First Communion, was confirmed, and took a vow of chastity when she was nine years old.
 She knew that she wanted to enter the religious life by the time she was 14.
 Billiart was admired for her "beautiful embroidery and lace", which she sold in her family's store and donated to local churches and to the nearby Carmelite convent.
-When she was 16, "[m]isfortunes overtook the Billiart family;" their store was robbed and they was never able to recover financially.
+When she was 16, "[m]isfortunes overtook the Billiart family;" their store was robbed and they were never able to recover financially.
 She found work as a farm worker and would teach her co-workers hymns, lecture about faith and virtue, and share Bible stories.
 She was "held in such high esteem for her virtue and piety as to be commonly called, 'the saint of Cuvilly' ".

 In 1774, Billiart witnessed the shooting of her father as they worked in the family store; the traumatic experience resulted in a "mysterious illness".
 She became paralyzed and by 1784, due to poor medical treatment, was confined to her bed as "a helpless cripple" for 22 years.
 Despite being bedridden, she "exercised an uncommon gift of prayer", spending four or five hours a day "in contemplation" and received the Eucharist daily.
 She also spent her time making linens and laces for the altar, teaching both poor peasants from Cuvilly and noblewomen from Picardy, and preparing village children for their First Communion.